m13253/kaigen-fonts/Readme.md

 Make sure you have plenty of RAM (16 GiB will work), plenty of disk space (5 GiB will work) and plenty of time (several minutes for a single font file).

+### Use precompiled Docker image for easy environment setup

+See [Jamesits/docker-otfcc-dev](https://github.com/Jamesits/docker-otfcc-dev).
+You may need this if you don't want to mess up with multiple version of Node.js on your machine.

+### Configure manually

 - Install [Node.js](https://nodejs.org) >=8.0

 - Install [otfcc](https://github.com/caryll/otfcc)